alirezababazadeh/full-spring-project/README.md

 # full-spring-project
 contains many useful spring technologies.

--Spring Boot, the core of microservicing,
+- Spring Boot, the core of microservicing,

--Spring Admin, to manage and monitor services,
+- Spring Admin, to manage and monitor services,

--Spring Data JPA for database management,
+- Spring Data JPA for database management,

--Spring Cloud Gateway with jwt security.
+- Spring Cloud Gateway with jwt security.

--Also contains service discovery with netflix eurika.
+- Also contains service discovery with netflix eurika.

--Integrated with postgresql database.
+- Integrated with postgresql database.

 hope to be useful!